EleMed: Medication Reminder App

 Next, we created a user flow for the onboarding process of a new user.
 This was an essential flow to document because onboarding would involve inputting a variety of information and learning about the product as a whole.
 The goal for this user flow was thus to map out the most concise and informative series of steps for a new user to complete.

 In conjunction with the risk analysis, we conducted two major task analyses of expected major features of the app.
 The two features were adding medication information and setting up a contextual reminder.
-The goal of the task analyses was to understand the most functional and logical method completing those essential interactions.
-More specifically, we hoped to understand what were the most important and essential behavioral tasks needed by a user to maximize their experience with the app.

 Low Fidelity Wireframes